JackMechem/midi-to-key/README.md

 # Midi to Key

-> A small, simple, and minimal program for using any midi controller as a macropad on Linux (Wayland).
+> A small, simple, and minimal program for using any midi controller as a macro pad on Linux (Wayland).

 <details>